 To pre-order the product, the customer has to tap on the available Pre Order button.
 This adds the pre-order product to the cart.

-Tapping the Proceed to Checkout button takes the customer to the Place order page to make the partial payment for the Pre Order product.
+Tapping the Proceed to Checkout button takes the customer to the Place Order page to make the partial payment for the Pre-Order product.

 Tapping the View button for the respective pre-order product the details can be checked.
+Also, users can pay the amount by clicking on the pay button.

-After the Pre-order product gets back into stock, the customer can navigate to the product page of the respective product.
 Here, the customer can see that the product is in stock and can make the remaining payment for the product by adding it to the cart.

-On the Place Order page, the customer can see that the amount to pay is the remaining amount for the Pre order product.
+On the Place Order page, the customer can see that the amount to pay is the remaining amount for the Pre-order product.

 lastly, after placing the order for the remaining amount the customer can see the complete order details as shown below in the snapshot.